top of page

 Values: We do not do for others what they can do for themselves.
 A thriving community leads itself!

-History: The Village was founded in Spring of 2019 by local partnerships between staff of University of Minnesota - Rochester, Diversity Council, Rochester Cambodian Association, Olmsted County Public Health, U of MN Extension Education, Rochester Farmers Market, Plant a Seed, Channel One Food Shelf, and many other local organizations.
-Registered as a nonprofit with the State of Minnesota in February of 2020, the Village continued to grow and earned federal 501(c)3 status in March 2022.
-Our nonprofit business continues to grow as we look to lift historically marginalized communities through access to land and increased contributions to local markets.
+History: The Village was founded in the spring of 2019 through local partnerships between staff of the University of Minnesota - Rochester, Diversity Council, Rochester Cambodian Association, Olmsted County Public Health, U of MN Extension Education, Rochester Farmers Market, Plant a Seed, Channel One Food Shelf, and many other community-based organizations.
+We officially registered as a nonprofit with the State of Minnesota in February 2020 and earned our federal 501(c)(3) status in March 2022.
+Since then, we've continued to grow as a nonprofit business focused on lifting historically marginalized communities through access to land and increased participation in local food systems.

-Our original goal was to help our elderly immigrant communities find places in Rochester where they were able to grow food in community, and were welcomed to the space.
-We have since grown to support local growers from over 22 countries who wish to integrate into local farms and markets.
-We began our own market at the History Center in 2022 through a partnership with Renewing the Countryside and the USDA.
-In 2023, we've begun development of formal farmer education through a partnership with Big River Farms, The Food Group.
-By growing food we increase our health through movement, community, and nutritious foods.
+Our original mission centered on helping elderly immigrant communities in Rochester find welcoming spaces to grow food in community.
+Today, we support local growers from over 22 countries who are integrating into area farms and markets.
+In 2022, we launched our own market at the History Center through a partnership with Renewing the Countryside and the USDA.
+In 2023, we began developing a formal farmer education program in collaboration with Big River Farms and The Food Group.
+We believe that growing food builds health—through movement, nutritious eating, and connection with others.

-We now support over 200 families at 6 different sites of leased properties in and around Rochester, comprising more than 11 acres of urban and rural farmland, where our growers rent land on a pay-what-you-can basis and grow foods specific to their country of origin.
-We also serve a number of senior members of our community who have downsized their homes, and young emerging farmers who are looking for a place to get started.
+Currently, we support more than 200 families across six leased urban and rural sites around Rochester, covering over 11 acres.
+Our growers rent land on a pay-what-you-can basis and cultivate crops traditional to their home countries.
+We also work with senior members of our community who have downsized their homes, as well as young and emerging farmers looking for a place to begin.

 The Village was built around the needs of local community-based assessments which include: